Medal of Honor: Trump awards nation's highest military honor to Vietnam veteran

-WASHINGTON – Marine Sgt.
+WASHINGTON — Marine Sgt.
 Maj.
-John Canley’s astounding heroism in Vietnam 50 years ago speaks for itself, so loudly that Wednesday he was awarded the Medal of Honor by President Donald Trump at a White House ceremony.
+John Canley’s astounding heroism in Vietnam 50 years ago speaks for itself, so loudly that Wednesday he’ll be awarded the Medal of Honor by President Donald Trump at a White House ceremony.

 Canley's daughter Patricia Sargent knows how her father took command of the undermanned Company A, First Battalion, First Marines despite shrapnel wounds during the bloody battle of Hue in 1968.
 How he set up a base while caught in a “deadly crossfire,” drew fire by darting into the open so his Marines could seize a building and carried wounded Marines to safety while exposing himself to the enemy.

+"Then-Gunnery Sergeant Canley’s heroic actions saved the lives of his teammates," according to the White House.

-Canley and his daughter spoke about the recognition and the qualities he has that helped him earn it during an interview with USA TODAY on Wednesday morning before the East Room ceremony.
-When Sargent talked to Marines gathering at a hotel near the Pentagon to honor Canley, a smaller story stood out and illuminated what made Canley a transcendent leader.
+She and Canley spoke about the recognition and the qualities he has that helped him earn it during an interview with USA TODAY.
+When Sargent talked to Marines gathering at hotel near the Pentagon to honor Canley, a smaller story stood out and illuminated what made Canley a transcendent leader.

 “My dad said to him, ‘Hey, hey.
 You’ve got to wash your face off and warm it up to get it soft before you shave,’” Sargent said.

-The now-old Marine told Sargent recently he still thinks about that moment.
+The old Marine told Sargent recently he still thinks about that moment.

 “Something as little as that,” the Marine told her.
 “But I was 18 years old.
 I didn’t know how to shave.
 He taught me that.
 Not only did I follow him and he saved my life and all these things.
 But he taught me those life lessons.”